brentschwartz/digital-frameworks-hw/finalproject.md

 The number of snaps played by Patriots' scatbacks in Super Bowls are tremendously higher than the regular season average.
 The usage of scatbacks during the past three Super Bowls has increased every year, culminating in James White's performance, in which he played most of the game.

+The one outlier -- Scatback Shane Vereen receiving the majority of the 2014 regular season snaps -- can easily be explained.

+The Patriots lost Ridley early on during the 2014 season, and had to call up Gray from the practice squad later in the year.
+After Gray fell out of favor, the Patriots traded for Blount late in the season to fill the traditional running back role.
+It's plausible to assume that had Ridley not been injured, Vereen would have not played the majority of running back snaps during the 2014 regular season.

 Teams of all leagues are always looking for a new advantage, and former NFL tight end George Wrighster says that’s scatbacks provide an advantage that’s similar to that of the defending NBA champions.

 “The league {NFL} is evolving like the NBA is,” said Wrighster.
 “There have always been really good three-point shooters, but no one would put four three-point shooters on the floor at once until recently.
 The {Golden State} Warriors shoot the ball so well that they have been able to create more space on the floor.
 Teams were resistant to take their big guys off the floor because they thought they had an advantage.”